316k/veggies-ate-my-neighbors.js/README.md

 ## Contributors

 * Nicolas Hurtubise - Main developer of the js version, main developer of the original java project and graphist
-* Guillaume Riou - Main developer developer of the original java project
+* Guillaume Riou - Main developer developer of the original java project and music composer

 This project is licensed under the GNU GPLv3.
 Thus, it is free *(as in freedom)* software, open source, whatever you like to call it.
 If you want to fork your